siv-org/docs.siv.org/content/verifiability/multiple-devices.md

 - store in DB with timestamp
 - update the original vote confirmation page with "checked with 1 separate device - iPhone iOS 15.3, Safari 11.3"
 - invite voter to SMS confirm, to ensure a live human is doing the 2nd device check, not malware from the original device.
-Alteratively invite voters to provide Anti-malware Confirmation Codes for 2nd Devices, if provided on their physical voter invitation.
+Alternatively invite voters to provide Anti-malware Confirmation Codes for 2nd Devices, if provided on their physical voter invitation.
 - tell voter they can now close the 2nd device's window.

 **If voter says _"No”_:**